 I beat my alarm by two minutes, this day beginning for me like they all do.
-Up at six to be at school by eight, I clear my eyes, feel them focus on the popcorn ceiling of my bedroom, probably toxic and long since destroyed by Cat Madigan and I on one of our infamous afternoons when we’d reveled in the act of scratching our names into it with the point of my cymbal stand, along with random phrases and curses.
+Up at six to be at school by eight, I clear my eyes, feel them focus on the popcorn ceiling of my bedroom, probably toxic and long since destroyed by Cat Madigan and I on one of our infamous afternoons when we’d reveled in the act of scratching our names into the ceiling with the point of my cymbal stand, along with random phrases and curses.

-My room sits in the back of the house in which they’d hoped to realize their middle class dream for us – a large, sprawling tract home with its own little details and quirks, one off from the corner, across from Dovie and next door to Mrs. Wilson, on a curvy avenue in safe, suburban SoCal, white bread America, the home of Karen Carpenter – Downey, California.
+My room sits in the back of the house in which they’d hoped to realize their middle class dream for us – a large, sprawling, tract home with its own little details and quirks, one off from the corner, across from Dovie and next door to Mrs. Wilson, on a curvy avenue in safe, suburban SoCal, white bread America, the home of Karen Carpenter – Downey, California.
 It wasn’t originally meant to be a bedroom, I don’t think, more like an office or bonus room by the look of it.
 It’s got these kitschy, 1970’s built-ins and that – cabinets along one wall, cork board above one corner, above the other a book case, split by a window that looks out on the backyard.
 Another wall of the room is a sliding glass door.
 A separate entrance, or exit, depending on how you wanna look at it.
 And that lets out to a screened in porch, patio, whatever.
 The heavy green carpet and beaten up drapes I can do without, but it’s a small price to pay for the freedom to leave when I want without Harry knowing.

 It was my Mother’s other daughter’s before mine and unremarkable in her care – she’d left behind a lone, ugly brass day bed when she got married, below just two one sheets, Peter Frampton and The Eagles.
 Poignant, isn’t it?
-Three if you count the one my Mother had tacked to the bedroom door, John Travolta posing Saturday Night and pursed lips.
+Three if you count the one my Mother had tacked to the non sliding glass door, John Travolta posing Saturday Night and pursed lips.
 The room is mine now, though, and much more interesting, quite frankly – my aesthetic decidedly Ferris.
 Bueller, not wheel, to be clear.
 The film’s been quite an influence, I have to say.
 I’d seen it with Harry on one of our weekly movie outings, I’d just turned thirteen and Harry freaked the fuck out on our way home and I kind of did, too.
 He because he thought it would make me start cutting school all the time, me because I’d seen in the character something I felt in myself.
 Travolta’s still there, though.

-I’d started by collaging over the bulletin board, no real plan in mind, honestly, starting with the new Calvin ads.
+I’d started by collaging over the bulletin board, no real plan in mind, honestly, starting with a the new Calvin ads.
 It wasn’t long, though, before the bounds of cork proved woefully inadequate for my vision, I had no other choice but to let my paper amoeba crawl slowly outside, adding in clips from glossies – Madonna, Cindy Crawford, Theatre Company show posters, random newspaper clips.
 And Linda, of course.
 The Fairy Godmother.
 Covers, namely.
 Vogue, primarily.
 Perfection, definitely.
 It’s weird, the things I find myself fascinated with, now that I’m thinking about it.
 My finishing touch the U.S. flag Harry used to hang from the front of our house on the Fourth of July and Veterans Day, doing the same across my sliding glass entrance, or exit, depending on how you wanna look at it, though now proudly upside down.
 He just about lost his mind the first time he saw it like that.
 Now I think he wonders how he could have fucked things up so badly that a daughter of HIS could do such a disrespectful thing, which just makes me laugh, quite honestly.

 I just can’t stand plain, bare, white walls.
 I don’t know what it is, but the blankness all over the place makes me fucking crazy.
 Always has, really.
 So I just kept going.
 The entire space is just one big collage now.
 Pretty embarrassed to say this, but I will, anyway, I guess.
 But I can see where it began.
 In my old bedroom next door.
 That Marty made for me.
 Pinups of Ricky Schroder, Rob and Chad Lowe, all the boys in Bop Magazine and Super Teen.
 Which is fucking hilarious because it’s not like I ever really thought of them that way.
 I mean, I did.
 But I didn’t.
 I’m still not sure what it was.
 Or is.
 Something girlish about them all, maybe.